-— Average rents for Class A & B product in the South Jersey office market remained at the improved level they reached in the second quarter, continuing to show strong support in the range of $10-$14.00/sf NNN with an overall market average of $11.00/sf NNN for the deals completed during the third quarter.
+— Average rents for Class A & B product remained at the improved level they reached earlier this year, continuing to show strong support in the range of $11-$14.00/sf NNN with an overall market average of $11.00/sf NNN for the deals completed during the fourth quarter.

-— Moorestown, Marlton and Mount Laurel continue to show strength in the South Jersey office market, while a large share of the region’s vacancies remain in Voorhees, Pennsauken, and the west side of Cherry Hill.
+— Moorestown, Marlton and Mount Laurel (3M) continue to show strength, while a large share of the region’s vacancies remain in Voorhees, Pennsauken, and the west side of Cherry Hill.
 Burlington County continued to maintain a significantly lower vacancy rate than Camden County.

 — Tenants continue to take advantage of low rental rates and are securing long-term lease commitments.
-The pattern of this flight to quality – upgrading to better locations and spaces – is expected to continue.
+The pattern of this flight to quality – upgrading to better locations and spaces – is expected to continue, especially among larger firms.

 Retail market highlights from the report include:

-— Overall retail space vacancy is still hovering in the 17-18% range, but the market has stabilized, and prime retail locations have very little vacancy.
+— Overall South Jersey retail space vacancy is still hovering in the 17-18% range, but the market has stabilized, and prime retail locations have very little vacancy.

 — Average rents for Class A retail product continue to show strong support in the range of $30-$40.00/sf NNN.
 Class B product shows support in the range of $15-$23/sf NNN.